gitony0101/X4DS/HandsOnML2/CH07 Ensemble Learning and Random.md

 where $η$ is the **learning rate** hyperparameter (defaults to 1).
 The more accurate the predictor is, the higher its weight will be.
 If it is just guessing randomly, then its weight will be close to zero.
 However, if it is most often wrong.

+**So the adaboost update the weights of weak classifiers by the error rates**

 - Next, the AdaBoost algorithm updates the instance weights, using Equation 7-3, which boosts the weights of the misclassified instances:

 Weight update rule: for $i=1,2,⋯,m$